Meet Our Instructors

 Melissa Nelson-Sitzberger began dancing at the age of 2 at Larkin Dance Studio and has trained with some of the best instructors and choreographers around the country, including Ted Kivitt and Tyce Diorio.
 She has won many top honors and was awarded a scholarship to L.A.
 Underground in Los Angeles.
 Melissa has performed in various appearances across Minnesota, and has modeled at the Mall of America.
 Melissa was captain of the North St. Paul High School Dance Team where she was named one of the Universal Dance Association's All-Star Dancers.
 She continued to contribute to the team as their Assistant Coach.
 Melissa is a graduate of the University of Minnesota's Carlson School of Management.

-Cindy has been our full time Office Manager since 2015.
+Cindy has been our Office Manager since 2015.
 In 2016, she launched our Adaptive Dance program, designed to provide dance opportunities for children with special needs.
 Cindy and her volunteer student dance helpers teach dance skills to children with a variety of abilities.
 This program has been very successful and the dancers have performed at Tribute Dance Competition, Mark of Excellence and our annual spring recital.
 The Adaptive program has been featured on KSTP TV and Kare 11's Breaking the News.

 Jameson has been teaching the past year at Legacy Dance Studio of Woodbury, MN.
 After graduating from MSU Mankato with a Bachelor of Fine Arts Degree in Theatre, Jameson began to focus on dance.
 He has taken classes from Brian Puspos, Ian Eastwood, Shaun Evaristo, and Jillian Meyers.
 He has been strongly influenced by Hip Hop, Musical Theatre and Tap dance.
 JamesonÕs teaching methods are very unorthodox at best.
 He loves to challenge his students to move in ways they didnÕt think they could, at various tempos they never thought possible.
 His classes focus on the fundamentals of dance, technique, improvisation, interpretation and choreography.
 His goal for his students is to get them to see what they hear and portray what they see.